wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/advance-power-bi-premium-for-enterprise-analytics-market-beyond/includes/1-introduction.md

 - How new utilization metrics and automatic capacity management can help reduce costs

-- How Power BI Premium has be architected to support faster processing for all operations, including refreshes
+- How Power BI Premium has been architected to support faster processing for all operations, including refreshes

 ## Prerequisites